 While Concord is a relatively small city, over 3,000 car crashes occurred in 2019.
 Most car accidents occur due to driver negligence, and while some car accidents can be fatal, most accidents are your everyday fender bender.

 At The Law Offices of Jason E. Taylor, we have years of experience dealing with auto accident cases, and we know how to get results.
-No matter how minor the car accident is, we will help you through the legal process and ensure your rights are protected.
+No matter how minor the car accident is, we can help you through the legal process and ensure your rights are protected.
 Contact us today to schedule a free case evaluation.

 Why Should I Hire a Lawyer?